Hamilton Cycles In Vertex-Transitive Graphs of Order 10p: Preliminaries

 3mm \f {\bf 2.1 Coset graphs and bi-coset graphs}

 3mm

-Let $X$ be a $G$-vertex transitive graph.
+Let $X$ be a $G$-vertex-transitive graph.
 Then $X$ is isomorphic to a coset graph of $G$.
-If $X$ is a bipartite graph with two parts, which are formed by two $G$-orbits.
-Then $X$ is isomorphic to a bi-coset graph of the group $G$.
-Now, we give the definitions of coset graph and bi-coset graph in the following.
+If $X$ is bipartite with its two parts corresponding to $G$-orbits, then $X$ is isomorphic to a bi-coset graph of the group $G$.
+We now formally define coset graphs and bi-coset graphs in the following.

-\begin{definition} Let $G$ be a group, and $L$, $R$, $H$ three subgroups of $G$.
-Let $S$ be a subset $G$ and $D$ a union of some double cosets of $L$ and $R$ in $G$.
+\begin{definition} Let $G$ be a group with nontrivial subgroups $L$, $R$ and $H$.
+Let $S$ be a subset of $G$, and $D$ a union of some double cosets of $L$ and $R$ in $G$. \begin{enumerate} \item[{\rm{(1)}}] The coset graph $\Cos(G,H,\cup_{g\in S}HgH)$ is a directed graph with vertex set $[G:H]$ $($the right cosets of $H$ in $G )$.
+Then $G=\N_G(P)H$. \end{proposition}

-Define the {\em coset graph} of $G$ with respect to $H$ and $S$ to be the directed graph with vertex set $[G:H]$ and such that, for any $Hx$ is adjacent to $Hy$ if and only if $yx^{-1}\in HSH$, and denote the digraph by $\Cos(G,H,HSH)$.